Mistextreme/esx_deliveries-remastered/README.md

 Changed so you no longer require a job to see markers

+Removed deposit money option so job no longer scams you when it spawns a vehicle and explodes

 Added a custom vehicle which replaces the pony for the middle tier vehicle

 You can see this Job in action on the Max Speed RP Server